Richard Clarke (frontiersman): Later career

 Described as short, "long-haired and long-winded," Clarke provided visitors to Deadwood with a physical representation of the popular literary character.
 For a period, Clarke made a living in Deadwood by selling "rusty old guns with phony histories, homemade scalps, and pin ups of himself."

 Clarke spent some time traveling with Buffalo Bill’s Wild West show.
-The show played to the American fascination with the West and frontier life, and was a circus-like attraction featuring recreations of life in the West, shooting contests, displays of horsemanship, and usually closing with a staged Amerindian attack on a settler cabin.
+The show played to the American fascination with the West and frontier life, and was a circus-like attraction featuring recreations of life in the West, shooting contests, displays of horsemanship, and usually closing with a staged native attack on a settler cabin.
 He proved popular with audiences, and achieved some success with his own spinoff show.
 In his later years, he was employed by the Deadwood town administration to act as a guide for visiting tourists.
 Provided with a residence adjacent to the town's tourist park, Clarke dressed in buckskins and would regale visitors with stories of his past as an adventurer and warrior.

 In 1927, Clarke met then President, Calvin Coolidge when the summer White House was established near Rapid City, South Dakota.
 At the age of 82, in 1929, Clarke made the journey from the Black Hills to Washington, D.C., for the express purpose of extending a personal invitation to President Coolidge to visit Deadwood.
 He opted to travel by plane, and was pleased that the flight from Rapid City to Chicago took four and a half hours as opposed to the two months it took to cross the Overland Trail.
 His appearance back East attracted a great deal of press interest, and the many scars that attested to Deadwood Dick’s violent past fascinated journalists.
 Clarke proved very interested in seeing the sites of the East, but reportedly decided the region was "effete" and publicly declared that he could never live away from the Black Hills.

 Death

 Clarke died on 5 May 1930, at the age of 84, after an extended illness.
 With his passing, America was said to have lost "one of the last picturesque characters of the old west."
-Clarke was buried in the Black Hills, just outside Deadwood on top of Mt.
-Sunrise.